melchiorhering/Automating-DS-DE-Workflows/src/sandbox/README.md

 - A **FastAPI server** offers automation endpoints (e.g., screenshot, recording).
 - A **Jupyter Kernel Gateway** enables safe Python code execution via WebSockets.
-- Typed **OpenAPI clients** are auto-generated and dynamically imported at runtime.

 The entire system is orchestrated by the `SandboxVMManager`, and Python code can be run interactively via `SandboxExecutor`.